Last updated: May 8, 2025

 - Become a better listener.

 Why you should listen to me: Ever walked into a party feeling out of place?
 That was me, every time for years.
 My transformation wasn’t overnight.
-Through hosting countless parties, and events, I’ve learned a foolproof list of conversation topics.
+Through hosting countless parties and events, I’ve learned a foolproof list of conversation topics.

-The Power of Good Conversation
+The Power of Good Party Conversation Topics

 Think about the best party you’ve ever attended.
 What made it unforgettable?
 While the food and music do play a role, I’d bet a handsome amount that the conversations you had were the cherry on top.